About Herzing MSW Program Field Education

 Agency Settings in your Local Community, Flexible Scheduling and Approval for Employment Based Practicums

-Students benefit from taking knowledge of social work theory, concepts and applying them to field practicum agencies in the local community.
+Students benefit from applying knowledge of social work theory to field practicum agencies in the local community.
 Scheduling will differ by students’ needs and are determined by the student, the field agency, and the Director of Field Education.
 If students would like to use their current employer, this may be approved for your practicum education.
 Students complete an employment-based application and submit to the Director of Field Education.

 There are a variety of traditional and evolving social work practice organizations in the non-profit, for profit and governmental sectors that can be used for generalist field placements.
 Students submit an agency preference form to the Director of Field Education that includes questions to ask the agency to ensure suitability for student development and application of the social work nine competencies.
 There may be opportunities for virtual or hybrid tasks and activities.